Changes in 4.5.0

 Red Hat Enterprise 8 support

-From V4.5.0, Kx Platform supports the Red Hat Enterprise Linux 8 operating system.
+From V4.5.0, KX Platform supports the Red Hat Enterprise Linux 8 operating system.

 The MS processes are now configured in a cluster by default.
-This ensures there can only be one master process under normal conditions.
+This ensures there can only be one leader process under normal conditions.
 This prevents clients registering with the wrong server and not matching topics.

 Fixed issued related to the

 DxCache group of analytics where incorrect results could be returned in certain circumstances when the cache filled.